TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 Let's say you are on a webpage that is located at `http://foo.com/index.html`.
 This page references a CSS file like so: `<link rel="stylesheet" href="css/style.css">`.
 Just as above, this is a document relative path with the same href attribute.
 In this case, the path of the CSS file will resolve to `http://foo.com/css/style.css`.
 Notice how this differs from example 1 even though the path is exactly the same!
 That's because the HTML file is in a different location this time, and the path is relative to the location of the HTML file.

 **Example 3:**
-What if we wanted to use a relative path to reference the CSS file in example 2, but we are on the HTML page in example 1?
+What if we wanted to use a document relative path to reference the CSS file in example 2, but we are on the HTML page in example 1?
 We will have to go "up" a directory.
 That's done by prefixing our path with a `../`.
 So if we are on a page located at `http://foo.com/pages/hello.html` and you link to a CSS file like so `<link rel="stylesheet" href="css/style.css">` it will reference the CSS file located at `http://foo.com/css/style.css`.

 **Example 4:**
 Sometimes you will see a path that is prefixed with a `./`.
 For example: `<link rel="stylesheet" href="./css/style.css">`.
 This is *not* the same as the `../` prefix.
 The one dot makes a difference!
 A single dot slash prefix is a reference to the current directory.
 Therefore the reference to the CSS file above would be equivalent to `<link rel="stylesheet" href="css/style.css">` because leaving out the `./` also references the current directory by default.
 I prefer to leave out the `./` notation, but you might see it somewhere.